As educators, we constantly hear how important data collection is but are often not given the tools for what to do with data. We need to change that!

-In this post, I’m tackling how data can be used to design small reading groups (guided reading) in K–2 classrooms.
+In this post, I tackle how data can be used to design small reading groups, often referred to as guided reading, in K–2 classrooms.
 The steps below outline a repeatable framework that can be applied each time you collect data and regroup students according to their reading level.
 This process will work independent of the reading assessment you employ in your classroom.

-Assess all students’ reading over the course of 1-5 days.
 Ideally, assessment occurs 3–5 times per year to provide actionable data.
-The rationale for testing your entire class over the course of 1–5 days is simply to ensure ALL data is collected within a manageable time frame.
+The rationale for testing your entire class over the course of 1–5 days is simply to ensure all data is collected within a manageable time frame.
 Time is a scarce resource for educators, so setting a concrete timeline helps to ensure all students’ reading is assessed.

-When reading a text, assess students on the following: concepts of print (Kindergarten only), accuracy, comprehension, rate, and fluency.
-Most assessments already contain these subtests, but if they don’t, create a quick template for your class so you have data in all the categories listed above.
+When reading a text, assess students on the following: concepts of print (kindergarten only), accuracy, comprehension, rate, and fluency.
+Most assessments already contain these subtests but if they don’t, create a quick template for your class so you have data in all the categories listed here.

 This is the most crucial step in creating your small groups because this is where data becomes action.

 - Individual-student lens: Once you have each student in a small group, scan the data for the instructional area that is the highest leverage for the student’s reading growth.
 A helpful question to ask yourself is, “What held this student back from reaching the next level?”
-For example, a Kindergarten student whose rate held them back from reaching the next benchmark should have an individual goal of “I will read the way I talk.”
+For example, a kindergarten student whose rate held them back from reaching the next benchmark should have an individual goal of “I will read the way I talk.”
 Once you have a bank of goals, you can reuse them for students who demonstrate the same instructional need.
 Tip: Phrasing the goal in student-friendly language helps to ensure students take ownership of their goals.

 Use this framework each time you assess your class reading growth to create focused instruction for all your students.